VolantMQ/volantmq/README.md

 * Paho Go Client Library (in Go)
   * Tested with one of the tests in the library, in fact, that tests is now part of the tests for SurgeMQ
 * Paho C Client library (in C)
-  * Tested with most of the test cases and failed the same ones as the conformance test because the features are not yet implemented.
+  * Tested with all of the test cases.
+Publish results TBD
-  * Actually I think there's a bug in the test suite as it calls the PUBLISH handler function for non-PUBLISH messages.

-### Documentation

-Documentation is available at [godoc](http://godoc.org/github.com/surgemq/surgemq).

-More information regarding the design of the SurgeMQ is available at [zen 3.1](http://surgemq.com).

 ### License